ulab-team/ulabsite/content/research/housing/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: Housing
-subtitle: this is a subtitle -- We are particularly interested in urban redevelopment in high-density cities and use the changes in housing and neighbourhoods as complex interventions to investigate the longitudinal effects on the mental health and wellbeing of the residents.
+subtitle: We are particularly interested in urban redevelopment in high-density cities and use the changes in housing and neighbourhoods as complex interventions to investigate the longitudinal effects on the mental health and wellbeing of the residents.
-summary: This is a Summary -- We are particularly interested in urban redevelopment in high-density cities and use the changes in housing and neighbourhoods as complex interventions to investigate the longitudinal effects on the mental health and wellbeing of the residents.
+summary: We are particularly interested in urban redevelopment in high-density cities and use the changes in housing and neighbourhoods as complex interventions to investigate the longitudinal effects on the mental health and wellbeing of the residents.
 authors:
   - admin
 tags: []